 New Treatment Options for Jones Fractures

-There are so many unavoidable challenges associated with repairing a Jones fracture (like poor blood flow to the area, which inhibits the body’s natural ability to heal) it is of utmost importance to work with an expert foot surgeon when trying to overcome this injury.
+There are so many unavoidable challenges associated with repairing a Jones fracture.
+(That includes poor blood flow to the area, inhibiting the body’s natural ability to heal.)
+For this reason, it is of utmost importance to work with an expert foot surgeon when trying to overcome this injury.